Markov chains and hitting times for error accumulation in quantum circuits: Simulations

 \subsection{Continuous, random error accumulation in a single qubit}

 We now simulate the accumulation of continuous errors without depolarization ($ q=0 $) in a single qubit.
-Here, the noise is assumed to lead to a random walk on the Bloch sphere that takes steps of a fixed angle $ \alpha=1/10 $, and therefore $ P_t (\alpha)=\delta (\alpha) $.
+Here, the noise is assumed to lead to a random walk on the Bloch sphere that takes steps of a fixed angle $ \alpha=1/10 $, and therefore $ p_t (\alpha)=\delta (\alpha) $.
 The threshold $ \delta $ is set to be $ 1/10 $.
 The theoretical mean trace distance $ \expectation{D_t}$ and probability $ \probability{ D_t \leq \delta }$ are calculated using \eqref{eqn:Single_qubit__Expectation} and \eqref{eqn:Single_qubit__Distribution}.
 The theoretical results and simulations are shown in \refFigure{fig_contineous}.
+Note again that the traditional fit method disagrees at large $t$: this happens here because $\alpha \neq 0$.